Saffith/PICO8-WTK/README.md

 You only really need one, but you could use multiple GUI roots for different program modes with totally different interfaces (e.g. one for a map editor and another for a sprite editor).

-Note that the checkbox, radio button, and spinner all use a field named `value` for their current value.
+Note that the checkbox, radio button, spinner, and color picker all use a field named `value` for their current value.
 This makes it easy to write a callback that can handle all three.
 Just add to the widget a field indicating which property it controls.
 For instance:
 ```lua
 local sp=spinner.new(16, 128, 16, 1, set_level_data)
 sp.prop="size"